caprice-j/ggbash/README.md

 # pdf of 1440 pixel (=~ 50 cm) width and height
 gg iris + p 1 2 | pdf 1440x1440

-# the png command in ggbash also recognises inches
+# the png command in ggbash also recognises inches and pixels
 gg iris + p 1 2 | png 16x9
 ```